ApoGouv/scrabble-word-finder/README.md

 The project also includes a Python-based preprocessing pipeline that prepares the data used in the app.
 This process involves extracting, cleaning, and organizing the Greek Scrabble word lists into JSON files, which are then served to the frontend.
 The pipeline performs the following tasks:

 1. **Data Extraction**: The Python scripts extract words from official Scrabble word lists (PDFs) and structure them into JSON files.
-2. **Data Cleanup**: The extracted data for the words references contain words with greater than 8 characters, do we filter those entries.
+2. **Data Cleanup**: The extracted data for the words references contain words with greater than 8 characters, so we filter those entries.
 3. **Word Merging**: The raw word lists are merged with references from dictionaries to provide comprehensive data.
 4. **Data Processing**: The data is processed to include additional metadata like word length, Scrabble points, and alphagrams (sorted letters).
 5. **Data Splitting**: The final processed data is split into smaller files for efficient retrieval in the web app.